 Who should I contact if I have a complaint about a funeral home in Wisconsin?

-The funeral industry is regulated like any other consumer sector and if you should need to make a formal complaint this can be done via the Federal Trade Commission or Wisconsin.gov Department of Regulation and Licensing that regulates funeral establishments, crematories and cemeteries in Wisconsin.
+The funeral industry is regulated like any other consumer sector.
+If you should need to make a formal complaint, this can be done via the Federal Trade Commission or Wisconsin.gov Department of Regulation and Licensing, which regulates funeral establishments, crematories, and cemeteries in Wisconsin.

 I hope this guide has helped to answer some of your immediate questions.
-Please check out our Library/info section for our full catalogue of resources to help you through the process of arranging a funeral.
+Please check out our Funeral Resources section for our full catalog of resources to help you through the process of arranging a funeral.
 Feel free to contact us if we can be of any assistance.